 Any professional graphic designer worthy of the title will appreciate the important role that psychology plays in influencing visual perception.
 For this reason, many designers apply the findings of Gestalt psychology in their work.
 In fact, along with concepts such as the rule of thirds, the golden ratio, color theory, and negative space, Gestalt principles are central to much contemporary design.

-But just what is Gestalt theory?
+But just what is it exactly?
 And exactly how can the ideas behind Gestalt psychology be applied in a graphic design context?
-Fear not; our guide to Gestalt principles in design will have you up to speed in no time.
+Fear not; our guide will have you up to speed in no time.

 What is Gestalt Theory?

-Gestalt theory first appeared in the 1920s, emerging from the research of the psychologists Max Wertheimer, Kurt Koffka and Wolfgang Kohler.
-They argued that, when faced with complex visual stimuli comprising of multiple elements, the human mind tends to simplify their structure; organizing them into a single entity.
+These ideas first appeared in the 1920s, emerging from the research of the psychologists Max Wertheimer, Kurt Koffka, and Wolfgang Kohler.
+They argued that, when people are faced with complex visual stimuli comprising of multiple elements, the human mind tends to simplify their structure; organizing them into a single entity.
 By doing so we create meaning, rendering our chaotic world easier to comprehend.

-According to Gestalt psychology, this single entity - this whole - is often greater than the sum of its parts.
+According to Gestalt psychology, this single entity—the whole—is often greater than the sum of its parts.
 Indeed, although the German word gestalt literally means “form,” it is often also interpreted to refer to a “unified whole.”
 Gestalt theory has a wide variety of uses and applications, ranging from simple problem solving to neurology and social or cognitive psychology.